Is a dive liveaboard necessary to experience the best wreck diving in the world?

-This argument is debatable, as some choose to dive 3-4 and I’ve even read some doing up to five dives per day in Truk Lagoon.
+This argument is debatable, as some choose to dive 3-4 times per day.
+I’ve even read some divers diving up to five dives per day in Truk Lagoon.

-The Truk Lagoon diving depths are mostly very deep, with the deepest wrecks at well over 50 metres (164 feet).
-That means that you are probably unlikely to be diving without going into decompression stop time on at least one of your dives per day.
+The Truk Lagoon diving depths are mostly very deep.
+The deepest wrecks are well over 50 metres (164 feet).

-It is therefore not recommended to dive more than twice in a day where this is the case.
+This means you are probably unlikely to be diving without going into decompression stop time on at least one dive per day.
+It’s therefore not recommended to dive more than twice in a day if this is the case.
 I certainly wouldn’t recommend doing more than two decompression stop dives per day.

 Some may argue this point with me.
 But I certainly wouldn’t do more that two really deep dives per day, as I value my life!

-If your preference is to go all-inclusive, this is what you’ll get on the two liveaboards that are detailed below.
+If your preference is to go all-inclusive, this is what you’ll get on the two Truk Lagoon liveaboards.

 However, if you choose to stay at the Blue Lagoon Dive resort, meals are not included and are paid for separately.